Recent Publications (Past 5 Years)

 for more see Full CV

-(in press) Adding Insult to Injury: (Mis)Treating Homeles Women in Our Mental Health System.
-Lynn Reinner. (with Rose Ricciardelli).
+(in press) Adding Insult to Injury: (Mis)Treating Homeless Women in Our Mental Health System.
+Lynn Reinner (with R. Ricciardelli).

 (2012) Invisible Victims: Homelessness and the Growing Security Gap University of Toronto Press.

 (2011) Luis Fernandez, Laura Huey (eds.)
 Rethinking Policing and Justice: Exploring Alternatives to Law Enforcement Routledge.

 (forthcoming) "Digilantism: An Analysis of Crowdsourcing and the Boston Marathon Bombings."
 The British Journal of Criminology (with J. Nhan and R. Broll).

 (forthcoming) "‘There Is No Strength in Emotions’: The Role of Street Enculturation in Influencing How Victimized Homeless Women Speak about Violence.”
 The Journal of Interpersonal Violence.